 reporting organisation means a person or body specified in, or prescribed under, Schedule 2 Division 1.

-5. Meaning of “carer”
+5. Term used: carer

 (1) Except as provided in subsection (2), a person is a carer for the purposes of this Act if he or she is an individual who provides ongoing care or assistance to —

-(a) a person with a disability as defined in the Disability Services Act 1993 section 3;
+(a) a person with a disability as defined in the Disability Services Act 1993 section 3; or

-(b) a person who has a chronic illness, including a mental illness as defined in the Mental Health Act 1996 section 3;
+(b) a person who has a chronic illness, including a mental illness as defined in the Mental Health Act 1996 section 3; or

 (c) a person who, because of frailty, requires assistance with carrying out everyday tasks; or